Florida State University (American Studies)

 I worked for a leading legislator early in my career.
 Moving on to a newspaper and creating projects to interpret government activities by creating data that would make information searchable by specific words and phrases has been the highlight of my career.

 Grammar is very important in today's world.
 Most of us don't speak it correctly around friends and family, and that's ok, but it is important to know it when you need it.
 And, learn how the government works in your everyday life.
 I have over 35 years experience in editing and proofreading, primarily for a company that publishes newspapers and books.
-Five years of my experience was as editor and
+Five years of my experience was as editor and publisher for a reference service for political entities.
+Most of my this experience has been setting up and directing projects to convert printed government information into data

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.